Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI

-We show class-specific prediction result in Table \ref{tab:tucker-cls} using KG1 and KG2 for three different tail entities - \textsf{AttackPattern}, \textsf{Location} and \textsf{Application} where the head entity is \textsf{Malware}.
-Here the most promising result is obtained for predicting AttackPattern.
-The primary reason is that we have 66 unique attack patterns, but the number of possible tail entities is much larger for relations involving other classes.
-This result suggests that malware with similar properties may exhibit similar attack patterns.
-Similar to the aggregate result above, we see no significant drop in performance for the two test datasets for KG2 as opposed to KG1, where there is a significant drop.
+\textbf{Results. }Table \ref{tab:link-all} presents the results for the inference task. $TestSet_1$ performs similarly using the different training datasets for all Hits@(n) values.
+However, for $TestSet_2$, $KG_1$ performs worse than $KG_2$, with a difference of 16.4\% Hits@10 between $KG_1$ and $KG_2$.
+This suggests that the additional triples obtained from a larger knowledge graph enable the model to make better predictions. $KG_2$ performs similarly on both the test datasets suggesting better generalizability.
+We show class-specific prediction results in Table \ref{tab:tucker-cls} using KG1 and KG2 for three different tail entities - \textsf{AttackPattern}, \textsf{Location} and \textsf{Application} where the head entity is \textsf{Malware}.
+The most promising result is obtained for predicting \textsf{AttackPattern}, primarily from having 66 unique attack patterns.
+At the same time, the number of possible tail entities is much larger for relations involving other classes.
+This result implies that malware with similar properties may exhibit similar attack patterns.
+Similar to the aggregate result above, we observe no significant drop in performance for the two test datasets for $KG_2$. $KG_1$ sees a significant drop.